SetProtocol/STIPS/STIPS/STIP-001.md

   <tr>
    <td>In order to supply collateral or borrow in a market it needs to be entered first.
    </td>
-   <td>Can directly deposit/borrow an underlying asset by calling the LenindgPool contract.
+   <td>Can directly deposit/borrow an underlying asset by calling the LendingPool contract.
 No explicit step such as entering the markets is required. \
-However, to use a deposited asset as collateral, we need to notify the LeningPool contract by calling `setUserUseReserveAsCollateral()`.
+However, to use a deposited asset as collateral, we need to notify the LendingPool contract by calling `setUserUseReserveAsCollateral()`.
    </td>
   </tr>
   <tr>